How Zopa minimises risk

-We have a 10-year track-record of delivering some of the lowest default rates in the UK personal loans market.
-We achieve this by only enabling loans to sensible borrowers who can afford to repay.
-They choose Zopa over other providers because we offer fairer rates and a better service (see borrower reviews).
+We have a 11-year track-record of delivering some of the lowest default rates in the UK personal loans market.
+We achieve this by only offering loans to sensible borrowers who can afford to repay.
+They choose Zopa over other providers because we offer fairer rates and a better service.

 Don't put all your eggs in one basket

 Diversification is another important way of protecting your money.
-Your money is lent out in chunks as micro-loans and a maximum of 2% of your total money on offer with Zopa is lent to any one borrower.
+Your money is lent out in chunks as micro-loans starting at £10 and up to 1% of your total money on offer with Zopa is lent to any one borrower.
 Given the greater level of risk associated with loans in Zopa Plus, we have a minimum investment limit of £1,000 and therefore at least 100 microloans.
 This serves to diversify risk and reduce your chance of losses.

 What the press says